Matrix calculation with NumPy

 • Part of the NumPy code is written in C/C++ (much faster than Python)

-• The data in arrays is stored in memory contiguously, unlike Python lists, which makes it much faster to manipulate them
+• The data in arrays is stored in memory continuously, unlike Python lists, which makes them much faster to manipulate

-Numpy offers the facility of using code that is simple to write and read, but is written and precompiled in C, which makes it much faster.
+NumPy offers the convenience of using code that is easy to write and read, but it is written and precompiled in C, which makes it much faster.

-Suppose we want to multiply two vectors, this would be done in C in the following way
+Suppose we want to multiply two vectors, this would be done in C as follows:

 for (i = 0; i < rows; i++): {